runcitadel/core/apps/README.md

       # App specific environment variables
       # $APP_HIDDEN_SERVICE - The address of the Tor hidden service your app will be exposed at
       # $APP_DOMAIN - Local domain name of the app ("umbrel.local" on Umbrel OS)
-  # If your app has more services, like a database container, you can define those
+  # If your app has more conrtainers, like a database, you can define those
   # services below:
-  # db:
+  # - name: db
   #   image: <docker-image>:<tag>
   #   ...